apache/solr-site/README.md

 ### Generating HTML

 Once Pelican is installed you can convert your content into HTML via the pelican command (`content` is the default location to build from).

 ```sh
 pelican
 ```

-The above command will generate your site and save it in the `output/` using the lucene theme and settings defined in `pelicanconf.py`
+The above command will generate your site and save it in the `output/` folder using the lucene theme and settings defined in `pelicanconf.py`

 You can also tell Pelican to watch for your modifications, instead of manually re-running it every time you want to see your changes.
-To enable this, run the pelican command with the -r or --autoreload option.
-On non-Windows environments, this option can also be combined with the -l or --listen option to simultaneously both auto-regenerate and serve the output through a builtin webserver.
+To enable this, run the pelican command with the `-r` or `--autoreload` option.
+On non-Windows environments, this option can also be combined with the `-l` or `--listen` option to simultaneously both auto-regenerate and serve the output through a builtin webserver.

 ```sh
 pelican --autoreload --listen